 Who it's great for?
 Long lunches with beachy play with kids of all ages.
 Great to take visitors too!
 It's not cheap...but it's blissful.

 What's in the area?
 Shek O Beach, Dragon's Back, Big Wave Bay surfing with the kids.

 Hearty Italian-American restaurant Linguini Fini is launching the city’s first TINY happy hour!
-On Mondays-Fridays (excluding public holidays) from 5 - 7pm, kids under 12 years of age have the enormous benefit of eating off the Linguini Fini kids’ menu for free - only if an accompanying adult purchases an item from the à la Carte.
-The menu includes all the classic kids’ favorites like gooey and delicious Mac & Cheese, as well as fun, playful dishes such as Tomato Soup with Mini Grilled Cheese Sandwiches to dip.
-Kids do have it all, it seems.
+On Mondays-Fridays (excluding public holidays) from 5 - 7pm, kids under 12 years of age have the enormous benefit of eating off the Linguini Fini kids’ menu for free if an accompanying adult purchases an item from the à la Carte.
+The menu includes all the classic kids’ favorites like gooey and delicious Mac n Cheese, as well as fun, playful dishes such as Tomato Soup with Mini Grilled Cheese Sandwiches to dip.
+Kids can have it all, it seems.